tinloaf/ygg/docs/pages/Quickstart.md

 ~~~~~~~~~~~~~

-Inserting values into the tree is then a TODO steps process:
+Inserting values into the tree is then a three-step process:

 1. Allocate memory for the new node (you should probably allocate multiple in one go?)
 2. Set the node data